written by Evrard Gatana

 Beauty in Adversity

-One evening, my friend and I went for a walk in a picturesque modern village.
-The air was cool, and the streets were lined with homes bathed in soft, radiant light.
-Each house glowed like a jewel, but as we continued walking, one home caught my eye—not because it was the largest or the most expensive, but because of the love and care that radiated from it.
+One evening, my friend and I took a walk in a beautiful modern village.
+The evening air was cool, and the streets were lined with houses whose soft, shining light bathed them in gentle radiance.
+Each of the houses was shining like a jewel, but as we walked further down, one house caught my attention, not because it was the biggest or the most costly, but because the home was oozing out love and care from every corner.

-This house wasn't about grandeur.
-It was about passion.
-The way the lights were arranged, blending seamlessly with the surrounding nature, was breathtaking.
-The simple beauty of it taught me an important lesson: it's not always about having endless resources to create something beautiful.
-Sometimes, all it takes is putting your heart and soul into what you do.
+This house was not about grandeur; it was about passion.
+The way the lights were arranged, which seemed to blend in perfectly with nature, was simply amazing.
+Its simple beauty did, however, impart a lesson: it's not all about having endless resources in creating something beautiful.
+Sometimes, it only takes heart and soul in what you do.

 They cut down trees, built homes, and hunted for food.
-Slowly, what started as a struggle for survival became the foundation of a small village.
-They cleared the land and nurtured it into something thriving and beautiful.
-The leaders, shocked by their resilience, eventually forced them out, fearing the growing community might one day challenge their power.
+Slowly, what started as a struggle for survival became the foundation of a small village: they cleared the land and nurtured it into something alive and beautiful.
+Shocked by their resilience, the leaders finally forced them out, fearing the growing community might one day challenge their power.

 This story is a powerful reminder that beauty and success don't always come from perfect conditions.
 Often, it's the challenges that push us to create something meaningful.
 What makes you hesitate to move towards your goals?
 Whatever it is, remember this: trust the process, trust history, and, if nothing else, trust yourself.
 Each journey—whether filled with tears, sweat, or struggle—can end with joy if you embrace it fully.